 The best way to get started is to talk to a Navigator.
-They can help you start the licensing process, troubleshoot any challenges you’re facing, and connect you with grants.
+They can help you start the licensing process and help you to troubleshoot any challenges you're facing.
 Just complete this simple form, and we’ll call you within 48 hours.

 - If you are a parent searching for child care, visit Great Start to Quality for resources and information to assist you!

 - Learn about how to get support to pay for child care through the child care subsidy program in this Child Care Eligibility Expansion Handout.